girlscript/winter-of-contributing/DSA/6.1 Trees/1. Introduction to Trees/README.md

 Some important terms used in trees are:

-**Root Node:** The topmost node in the tree is called root of the tree. i.e, Node P.
+**Root Node:** The topmost node in the tree is called root of the tree. i.e, Node A.

 **Child Node:** All immediate successors of a node are called its children.

 **Parent Node:** Immediate predecessor of a node is called its parent node.

-**Sibling:** Children of same parent are called siblings. i.e, Node A and B are siblings.
+**Sibling:** Children of same parent are called siblings. i.e, Node F and G are siblings.

-**Leaf Nodes:** Any node in the tree that does not have a child is called leaf nodes. i.e., Nodes H and I are leaf nodes.
+**Leaf Nodes:** Any node in the tree that does not have a child is called leaf nodes. i.e., Nodes F and G are leaf nodes.

-**Edge:** Edge is a connection between one node to another. i.e., Line between P and R is edge.
+**Edge:** Edge is a connection between one node to another. i.e., Line between A and C is edge.

 **Subtree:** Descendants of a node represent subtree.